How to Prepare for Divorce as a Man: 15 Practical Steps

 5. Work through the divorce with your spouse

-Looking for ways to learn how to prepare for divorce for a man?
+Looking for ways to learn how to prepare for divorce as a man?

 Talk with your spouse and discuss how you can help each other divorce peacefully and, where possible, amicably.